 WHY I'M FUNDRAISING WITH THE JIMMY FUND WALK TO FIGHT CANCER

-When you make a gift to my walk, you’re directly supporting Dana-Farber Cancer Institute’s unique 50-50 balance between cutting-edge science and highly compassionate cancer care.
-Your support allows Dana-Farber leaders to enhance programs and initiatives that serve pediatric and adult patients and their families.
+When you make a gift to my walk, you're directly supporting Dana-Farber Cancer Institute's unique 50-50 balance between cutting-edge science, highly compassionate cancer care, and Leah's Fund for Rare Pediatric Cancers.

-Thank you for supporting my participation in the Boston Marathon Jimmy Fund Walk.
+Thank you so much for supporting me in the Boston Marathon Jimmy Fund Walk.
 Together, we can conquer cancer!